AMartins87/mythos/README.md

     - Register
     - Login
     - Contact Us

-- Hero image with welcome text box and register/login button
+**Hero image with welcome text box and register/login button**

 ![Navbar image](./media/images/navbar_hero_image.JPG)

-- Navbar and hero image with welcome text box and logout button (after user login)
+**Navbar and hero image with welcome text box and logout button (after user login)**

 ![Navbar image](./media/images/navbar_hero_image_logged_in.JPG)

-- Navbar on small screens with collapsible menu icon
+**Navbar with collapsible menu icon for screens with width of 991px or less**

 ![Mobile navbar image](./media/images/navbar_small_screens.JPG)

-- Footer
+**Footer**
 - Copyright information
 - Social media links for YouTube, Twitter, Facebook

 ![Footer image](./media/images/footer.JPG)

 ## Latest stories

-- Latest stories section where all story previews with uploaded image show up in list order with  ***Read full story*** click through link which will take the user to the full story
+**Latest stories** section where all story previews with uploaded image show up in list order with  ***Read full story*** click through link which will take the user to the full story

 ![Latest stories](./media/images/latest_stories_section.JPG)

-- If users don't upload their own images, an image will feed through from Cloudinary as a placeholder
+If users don't upload their own images, an image will feed through from Cloudinary as a placeholder

 ![Latest stories with placeholder image](./media/images/latest_stories_section_no_image.JPG)

-- Page with the full view of the story as an user
+Page with the full view of the story as an user

 ![Full story](./media/images/story_page_user_view.JPG)

-- Page with the full view of the story as an author which shows *edit* and *delete* links underneath the author's name & date of posting
+Page with the full view of the story as an author which shows *edit* and *delete* links underneath the author's name & date of posting

 ![Full story](./media/images/story_page_author_view.JPG)